AbdusSattar-70/portfolio/README.md

 <div align="center">
  <h3><b>Portfolio is my demo project for learning Git and GitHub workflows</b></h3>
 <h5>This is my portfolio website that is made as a part of Microverse's task although I'll use it for my portfolio when will be completed.I create a complete mobile version and desktop version.
 It has four main sections headline, works, about me, and a contact form.
-Thanks ❤️ to my coding partner <b> MEHMET Selçuk Güler </b> for contributing to creating the mobile menu interactivity.<b> In this milestone, we have created mobile-menu using js </b>.
+Thanks ❤️ to my coding partner <b> MEHMET Selçuk Güler </b> for contributing to creating the mobile menu interactivity.<b> In this milestone, we have created mobile and desktop version popUp window using js </b>.
  </h5>
 </div>